 “Right now, I have a pre-release of Latham Thomas’s new book which is called Own Your Glow.
 She’s a celebrity doula who’s worked with Alicia Keys and DJ Khaled.
 She’s also an expert on motherhood and does pre- and post-natal yoga.
 We’re going to be doing the launch of our first book club in the fall with her book, and she’s joining us in season three of our podcast next year.”

 “I also have sage, rose quartz, and citrine.
-Rose quartz helps manifests love and compassion, citrine is all about abundance, and sage helps to clear the space.
+Rose quartz helps manifest love and compassion, citrine is all about abundance, and sage helps to clear the space.
 I have my journal, all of my sprays and oils.
 I also have a lot of thank-you notes from people because that’s really powerful—one of my values that I actively try to live my life by is gratitude.
 So having those there also reminds me of the power of gratitude and that I am appreciated by other people.”